And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 Coming home for a wonderful snowy Easter back home a little later after this fine program.

-Thanks for uh checking in.
+Thanks for checking in.

-Sorry you had to wait so long, but uh it's just the way it happens here, and uh and uh so now I have both Detroit, my uh hometown of Monroe, Michigan, right in that uh circle, uh growing up there, born and raised there, and then we had Philly where I spent great uh six great years.
+And so now I have both Detroit, my hometown of Monroe, Michigan, right in that circle, growing up there, born and raised there.

-So it was uh it was uh touching.
+So it was touching.

 Let's see what else would I need.

-I'd need uh a New York caller now.
+I'd need a New York caller now.

-Maybe Phil Boyce, the program manager at WABC will call in, change his voice, disguise his voice, and be just a caller.
+Maybe Phil Boyce, the program manager at WABC, will call in, change his voice, disguise his voice, and be just a caller.

 Maybe not, though.